 This outcome gives further support to the Europe 2020 policy target aiming to increase the European R&D/GDP ratio, in that it is reassuring as regards the possible employment consequences of increasing R&D investment across the different countries of the EU.
-Indeed, the evidence provided supports the view that R&D expenditures are beneficial not only to European productivity and competitiveness, but also to European job creation capacity.
+Indeed, the evidence provided supports the view that R&D expenditures are beneficial not only to European productivity and competitiveness, but also to European job creation capacity, at least at the firm-level.